telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/radiobuttonfield.md

 ## Overview

 The RadioButtonField class corresponds to FormFieldType.RadioButton enum value and represents a group of radio button options.
-The user may select at most one option from the group.
+The user can select at most one option from the group.

 ## Properties